dattali18/statistics_msc_course/project/instruction/project_instruction_1.md

 * The project can be completed **individually or in pairs (recommended)**.
 * You must obtain **teacher approval** for your dataset and chosen variables before starting.

----

-Would you like me to create a downloadable English `.md` file version as well?